 By age 21, Imane Bakkioui already believed in the importance of interfaith dialogue.
 This belief led her to participate in a women’s conference and an international exchange program offered by the U.S. Embassy in Belgium to allow young people like Imane to network with U.S. academics and religious leaders.
 The “Women2Women” program and the International Visitor Leadership Program (IVLP) have provided her with access to expertise, mentorship, and networking opportunities.

 Imane believes that great changes can result from small choices.
-“When we say we want to make the world a better place it really looks like a big dream, and it’s not possible.
-But every small step is a step in the right direction, even the little ones, even smiling to someone, even just motivating someone, even just to listen to someone because he or she just needs some help.
-This little act is a little step to a better community and a better society.
+“When we say we want to make the world a better place, it really looks like a big dream that is not possible,” she says.
+“But every small step is a step in the right direction, even the little ones, even smiling at someone… even just listening to someone because he or she just needs some help.
+This little act is a little step to a better community and a better society.”

 Dialogue between people with different views and beliefs is necessary for deep social change, Imane believes.
 While a student of Arabic and Islamic Studies at KU Leuven University, she became a dedicated advocate for interfaith dialogue.